 Suffice to say little could be salvaged of non-ferrous origin.
 Even the chassis was dissolving!
 Every trace of paint was removed, bodywork honed to perfection, and chassis rebuilt .
 Brightwork re-chromed, woodwork restored, and 10 hides of parchment leather (to match her wedding dress) used to re-upholster it.
 Originally Crusader White, it was meticulously re-sprayed in Dover White, with black hood and carpets.

 On July 14th Victor was delivered gleaming, and smelling delicious!
 2 days later my fiancé Grace (now wife) was being driven to church in what she thought was “something borrowed”.
 Later she spotted the silver Gucci initial “G” set into the gear-knob that gave the game away!
 She knew nothing about the project, a well-kept secret, but she did get her “White V8”.

 Fast forward 10 years.
-Ongoing restoration has seen a gearbox upgrade, sports exhaust, carburetor rebuild, “top-end” overhaul, front and rear suspension totally rebuilt, and a new power steering rack.
+Ongoing restoration has seen a gearbox upgrade, sports exhaust, carburettor rebuild, “top-end” overhaul, front and rear suspension totally rebuilt, and a new power steering rack.
 I have always been strict on preserving originality but parts are only replaced when worn or damaged beyond repair.

 “Victor” has been seen at several Classic Car shows, AMOC concourse events, featured in Classic Car magazine, and also used by Hackett for their 2020 advertising campaign.
 Although no longer in “original condition” or offering a beautifully aged patina, he still looks like he just rolled off the production line.

 Victor is still in regular use, and still "work in progress".